FyraLabs/yttml/README.md

 - Various news clips from American news networks which provide real-time captioning with a teletype effect [like this](https://youtu.be/FVeoC9pm5rI)
 - Various VTuber clips, example [here](https://youtu.be/u_lcDl6qnh4)

-## Technical details

-Documentation for the SRV3 format can be found [here](crates/srv3-ttml/internals/srv3-format.md).

 ## Crates

 - [srv3-ttml](crates/srv3-ttml): A serde parser for the SRV3 format.
-- ytsub (this crate): A command-line utility for reading SRV3 subtitles and converting them
+- yttml (this crate): A command-line utility for reading SRV3 subtitles and converting them (work in progress)